EGagola/Sparta_Global_Game/README.md

 according to your roll of the dice.
 When you land on a Property that is not already owned by anyone else, you may buy it from the Bank.
-Players who own Properties collect rents from opponents stopping there.
+Players who own Properties collect rents from opponents stopping there, with players owning sets getting twice as much rent.
 You must always obey the instructions given on Chance cards.

+The project had to be completed over the course of two sprints, totalling a week's worth of work.